makehuman-js/makehuman-js/README.md

 A library that builds human models in the browser.

-A live demo is available at [mhwebui.wassname.com](http://mhwebui.wassname.com/)
+A live demo (NSFW while loading) is available at [mhwebui.wassname.com](http://mhwebui.wassname.com/)

 An an example of how to use this library is in the [example repository](https://github.com/makehuman-js/makehuman-js-example).